this is what happens when you try to convert mathematical structures into music

 You can see that each level has a trivial point with coordinates (z,1,z) or (1,z,z) - that is the horizontal blue or vertical red row respectively.
 I will disregard these points and concentrate on the non trivial solutions with even value of x (the remaining blue points).
 Here is a list of the first such points (on even levels):

-Each point will be assigned pitch and duration (length) as follows: we will project the point (yellow line) onto the green-purple screen at the boundary and read off the pitch from a table we will assign to each experiment below.
-If the given level contains two or more points (and in higher levels it occurs quite frequently) we will play them in harmony.
+Each point will be assigned pitch and duration (length) as follows: I will project the point (yellow line) onto the green-purple screen at the boundary and assign a pitch to every segment from a given table of tones (whether harmonic or atonal).
+If the given level contains two or more points (and in higher levels it occurs quite frequently) I will play them in harmony.
+The number of such tones at each level z is essentially determined by the number of factors of a complex number z+i.
 The length of each tone will correspond to the distance from the previous "non-trivial" level.
 Since the smallest distance between the levels is 2 - that will corresponds to the shortest length, let's call it L. Everything else will be an integer multiple of this length.
-For instance the point (6,17,18) on the plot (which the yellow line goes through) intersects the screen at the fourth "bracket" from the left (that determines its pitch) and since the previous non trivial level is 12, we will assign the duration 3L to it.
+For instance the point (6,17,18) on the plot (which the yellow line goes through) intersects the screen at the fourth "bracket" from the left (that determines its pitch) and since the previous non trivial level is 12, I will assign the duration 3L to it.

 And now some examples of this process for different MIDI instruments.
 They are played with different tempo and they all start at different levels of the hyperboloid (going up from there).
 The "Atonal" means I assign the colored sectors on the boundary to the chromatic scale.
 In the remaining cases, the scale is stated explicitly.

 Hyperbolic Etude in E major (xylophone, start at 300)

 Hyperbolic Etude in C major (synthetic voice, start at 1700)

 Hyperbolic Fugue in E major (choir, piano and marimba, start at 3910)